jasondickerson/Red_Hat_Satellite_IaC/README.md

 To use this code, you need to customize the variable files for your needs.
 The following should be reviewed and altered as necessary:

     Red_Hat_Satellite_IaC/
-    ├── ansible
-    │   ├── content_cleanup.yml (set how many old versions of Content Views to Keep) │   ├── group_vars
+    ├── content_cleanup.yml (set how many old versions of Content Views to Keep) ├── group_vars
-    │   │   └── satellites
+    │   └── satellites
-    │   │       ├── main.yml (set your organization)
+    │       ├── main.yml (set your organization)
-    │   │       └── vault.yml (There are several variables to set according to your needs) │   ├── host_vars
+    │       └── vault.yml (There are several variables to set according to your needs) ├── host_vars
-    │   │   └── sattest.test.org.yml (Your subscription pool id for your manifest, and satellite installer options) │   ├── inventory.yml (Your satellite FQDN must be in the satellites group, adjust the host_vars filename to match as well)
-    │   ├── secret (This file contains your secret to decrypt your ansible vault in plain text) │   └── vars ( all of these files can be used as is, to setup a Standard Operating Environment Red Hat Satellite, but may be customized)
+    │   └── sattest.test.org.yml (Your subscription pool id for your manifest, and satellite installer options) ├── inventory.yml (Your satellite FQDN must be in the satellites group, adjust the host_vars filename to match as well) ├── secret (This file contains your secret to decrypt your ansible vault in plain text) └── vars ( all of these files can be used as is, to setup a Standard Operating Environment Red Hat Satellite, but may be customized)
-    │       ├── actkeys.yml
+        ├── actkeys.yml
-    │       ├── content_views.yml
+        ├── content_views.yml
-    │       ├── domains.yml
+        ├── domains.yml
-    │       ├── hostgroups.yml
+        ├── hostgroups.yml
-    │       ├── lifecycles.yml
+        ├── lifecycles.yml
-    │       ├── obsoletes.yml
+        ├── obsoletes.yml
-    │       ├── products.yml
+        ├── products.yml
-    │       ├── subnets.yml
+        ├── subnets.yml
-    │       └── sync_plans.yml
+        └── sync_plans.yml

 ### Running the automation